Nemanja5199/EPS32-Web-App-Air-Quality/README.md

 # **Air Quality Monitoring System**

-A real-time air quality monitoring system that collects temperature and humidity data using an ESP32 microcontroller, processes the data via a Spring Boot backend, and displays it dynamically on a web interface.
+A real-time air quality monitoring system that collects temperature, humidity, co2 and tvco data using an ESP32 microcontroller, processes the data via a Spring Boot backend, and displays it dynamically on a web interface.

 ---

 ## **Architecture Overview**

-This system leverages an ESP32 microcontroller equipped with a DHT sensor to gather environmental data such as temperature and humidity.
+This system leverages an ESP32 microcontroller equipped with a DHT sensor and CCS811 CO2 sensor to gather environmental data such as temperature, humidity and co2.
 The collected data is sent to a REST API built with Spring Boot and Kotlin.

 The backend performs the following functions:
 - **Stores data** in a PostgreSQL database.
 - **Broadcasts data** in real-time to connected clients using WebSocket.

-The frontend web interface receives and displays real-time updates, providing a seamless view of the current temperature and humidity.
+The frontend web interface receives and displays real-time updates, providing a seamless view of the current temperature,humidity and co2.

 <img src="https://github.com/user-attachments/assets/a1843776-91bd-4dba-8b4e-73745a4e05f7" alt="Architecture Diagram" width="300"/>